Data on demand, a capability that allows you to request your connection's data “on demand” from Redox, offers:

 So, when we set up data on demand for you, the EHR system's event-based messages look like queries on your end.
 Essentially, an EHR system's event-based message goes to a Redox data on demand instance, which you can query directly whenever you need to.
 Bonus: there's no difference in how you send a query to a data on demand instance versus to an EHR system directly.
 Mind-blowing, right?

 Now that you're sold on data on demand, let's drill down into some specifics.

-If you use data on demand for any patient admission, discharge, or transfer (ADT) data, you likely need a backfill of data prior to going live.
+If you use data on demand for patient admission, discharge, or transfer (ADT) data, you likely need a backfill of data before going live.
 Learn about backfilling.

-No matter the backfilling option you use, your connection's system continues to push patient ADT data to Redox after going live, so that it's available to you via data on demand.
+No matter the backfilling option you use, your connection's system continues pushing patient ADT data to Redox after go-live.
+That way data is available to you via data on demand.

 Per our data retention policy, Redox stores the protected health information (PHI) you exchange via data on demand for the duration of your contract.
 If you end your contract for any reason, data is purged within 30 days of your account closure.